snigdhag1401/Stock-Investment-Application/README.md

 is useful for anyone interested in investing in stocks.

-This project is of particular interest to me because I'm personally interested in the stock market, and would find it very helpful to have an application like this.
+This project is of particular interest to me because I'm personally interested in investing in the stock market, and would find it very helpful to have an application like this.